Good Logo vs Bad Logo Design & How it Can Affect Your Business

 The way that you communicate this difference is through your logo and branding.

-Be sure when embarking upon the design process that you regularly check back on your unique selling point to create that logo that genuinely defines your company.
+When embarking upon the design process, you regularly check back on your unique selling point to create that logo that genuinely defines your company.

 Good Logos are Timeless.

-Whether a small business owner or a large corporation, your logo will stay with you forever.
+Whether you are a small business owner or a large corporation, your logo will stay with you forever.

-You need to create something that can symbolically support your business objectives and assist company growth through advertising.
+You need to create something symbolically supporting your business objectives and assisting company growth through advertising.

-The logo must represent this message both now and into the future, which demands your logo to be adaptable, versatile and consistently on-brand.
+The logo must represent this message now and in the future, which demands your logo to be adaptable, versatile and consistently on-brand.

 Determine the most important elements or features of your brand and incorporate these into your logo design.